A Transdisciplinary Approach for Generating Synthetic but Realistic Domestic Sex Trafficking Networks: Development of the Network Generator

-We then expand upon the social network amongst victims within the operation.
-Partitioning the victims into pods provides an initial set of arcs for the social network amongst victims.
-We then determine any social connections between victims in different pods.
-For each pair of victims in different pods, we randomly determine if an arc between them should be added to the network.
+We then determine how the trafficker (and bottom) interact with the clusters.
+If there is a bottom, we first determine how the victims are connected to the trafficker and bottom, as all victims are not necessarily connected to both the trafficker and the bottom.
+We randomly determine which clusters are connected to the trafficker, then which clusters are connected to the bottom.
+Similarly, if the trafficker (or bottom) is not randomly assigned any clusters, they will be assigned to the largest cluster.
+The probability of a cluster being assigned to the trafficker and bottom varies based on the age of the victims in the cluster and the size of the cluster.
+This is due to a trafficker potentially not wanting to have direct contact with a victim who is a minor, as prosecuting a sex trafficking case is easier if the victim is a minor, and the minimum punishments are more severe \citep{marcus2014conflict}.
+If there is no bottom, all victims are connected to the trafficker.
+If there is a single cluster, then age and connections to trafficker and bottom are determined individually, as if each victim were in their own cluster.
+We lastly refine upon the social network amongst victims within the operation by expanding upon the initial set of arcs provided by the clusters.
+We then determine any social connections between victims in different clusters.
+For each pair of victims in different clusters, we randomly determine if an arc between them should be added to the network.
 The probability of an arc being added between them is dependent on the age of the victims, since minor victims tend to be recruited into trafficking via their social network \citep{marcus2014conflict}.
+Algorithm \ref{alg:genOp} in Appendix \ref{app:formalAlg} formalizes the procedure of generating a single trafficker operation.

+Each choice in the development of the generator was carefully made based on information from previous literature, the data sources reported in Section \ref{ssec:approach}, and meetings with the qualitative research team and the survivor-centered advisory group.
+Table \ref{tab:algstep} reports the main data source used to refine parameters used in the relevant steps in the generator.
+While the main sources were used to inform the initial choices, other sources were used to verify and refine the choices.